-Want to test the expansion (in Print and Play format) before it comes out?
+Want to test new games and future expansions (in Print and Play format) before they come out?
 Join our Beta Testing List.
 You can also join our general news mailing list from the same page.

 The Invisibility Potion should read "Spend two time before an encounter.
 Skip to the Claim Loot phase."
 In a 4P game, an Invisibility potion skips one of the two encounters.
 Effects like Flames, Frost or Drain do not occur.